Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Acknowledgements

 \section{Acknowledgements}

 We thank Martin White and Catherine Heymans for their valuable comments.
+We are grateful to the referee, George Efstathiou, for a thorough and thought-provoking report, which helped to clarify several issues in the paper.
 QH was supported by the Edinburgh Global Research Scholarship and the Higgs Scholarship from Edinburgh University.
 SA and JAP were supported by the European Research Council under grant number 670193 (the COSFORM project).
 YC acknowledges the support of the Royal Society through the award of a University Research Fellowship and an Enhancement Award.

 The Legacy Surveys consist of three individual and complementary projects: the Dark Energy Camera Legacy Survey (DECaLS; NOAO Proposal ID \# 2014B-0404; PIs: David Schlegel and Arjun Dey), the Beijing-Arizona Sky Survey (BASS; NOAO Proposal ID \# 2015A-0801; PIs: Zhou Xu and Xiaohui Fan), and the Mayall z-band Legacy Survey (MzLS; NOAO Proposal ID \# 2016A-0453; PI: Arjun Dey).
 DECaLS, BASS and MzLS together include data obtained, respectively, at the Blanco telescope, Cerro Tololo Inter-American Observatory, National Optical Astronomy Observatory (NOAO); the Bok telescope, Steward Observatory, University of Arizona; and the Mayall telescope, Kitt Peak National Observatory, NOAO.
 The Legacy Surveys project is honored to be permitted to conduct astronomical research on Iolkam Du'ag (Kitt Peak), a mountain with particular significance to the Tohono O'odham Nation.